A minimax method for the spectral fractional Laplacian and related evolution problems: A new computational method for the spectral fractional Laplacian

 \end{remark}

-\subsection{Error Analysis}
+\subsection{Error analysis}

-In this section, we want to provide an error estimate for the numerical method that we have presented and validate the estimate through a series of numerical tests.
-Let us consider the error in the $L^{2}(\Omega)$ norm $\|u^{\ast} - u_{h}\|_{L^{2}(\Omega)}$, where $u^{\ast}$ is the exact solution to the fractional Poisson equation with an assigned boundary condition
+Our aim in this section is to provide an error estimate for the numerical method we have presented, and to validate the estimate through a series of numerical experiments.
+Let us consider the error $\|u^{\ast} - u_{h}\|_{L^{2}(\Omega)}$ in the $L^{2}(\Omega)$ norm, where $u^{\ast}$ is the exact solution to the fractional Poisson equation